lensonk/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Takes a pointer to an integer and update the value it points to
 # Swap values of two integers
-#Return length of a string
+# Return length of a string
 # print string to stdout
+# Print string reverse